its-me-abi/its-me-abi/README.md

-- 👋 Hi, I’m @abilash  from gods own country, i live in village of kerala.
+- 👋 Hi, I’m @abilash  from gods own country, i live in village in kerala.
-- my education broken at the age of 17 but i didnt stop learning.
+- My formal education ended at the age of 16, but I kept learning on my own. these projects are result of it
-- 👀 I’m interested in python , compilers , cybersecurity ,science art and everything else,
+- 👀 I’m interested in python , cybersecurity ,science ,drawing and music
--

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=its-me-abi)